Shobolinsky/.github/profile/README.md

 👩‍💻 We post resources often, these will help you with understanding the rules of any competition

-🍿 Fun facts - what does your team eat for breakfast?
+🍿 Fun facts - fuckyou<3

-🧙 Remember, you can do mighty things with the power of [Markdown]

 **❤️ Fuckyou <3**